-If a team is going to use 2 liberos, the team must designate 2 liberos on the first set of the lineup sheet.
+If a team is going to use 2 libero players, the team must designate 2 libero players on the first set of the lineup sheet.

-When the lineup sheet allows for 2 liberos and only one libero is noted by the coach, an 'X' is necessary on the second libero line.
-If the 'X' is not recorded, double check with the coach.
-If no second libero is designated by the coach, place an X on the second libero line on the lineup sheet.
+✓ When the lineup sheet allows for 2 liberos and only one libero is noted by the coach, an 'X' is necessary on the second libero line.
+If the 'X' is not recorded, the R2 will check with the coach.
+If no second libero is designated by the coach, place an X on the second libero line on the lineup, score and tracking sheets.